heartcombo/simple_form/README.md

 ### Extra helpers

-**SimpleForm** also comes with some extra helpers you can use inside rails default forms without relying on `simple_form_for` helper.
+**Simple Form** also comes with some extra helpers you can use inside rails default forms without relying on `simple_form_for` helper.
 They are listed below.

 #### Simple Fields For

-Wrapper to use **SimpleForm** inside a default rails form.
+Wrapper to use **Simple Form** inside a default rails form.
 It works in the same way that the `fields_for` Rails helper, but change the builder to use the `SimpleForm::FormBuilder`.

 ```ruby